 Structural Bias Against Boys

-Sitting in our Universities, with their fat pay checks some of our professors are out to destroy Indian society in the name of gender bias and inequality.
+Sitting in our Universities, with their fat paychecks some of our professors are out to destroy Indian society in the name of gender bias and inequality.
 They are running courses related to ‘Gender Studies.
 You visit any of these so-called classes run by these feminists, you will hear theories of how the Structural Discrimination and Implicit Bias is haunting women for ages.
-One of their popular theories are discrimination in food distribution and lower nutrition of girls.
-Their complaint is that the implicit bias in parents give less food (or less nutrition) to girl children simply for their gender.
-Hence, they demand and create awareness in their classes that boys and girls should be given equal amount of food.
-This was one of the basis that in Food Security Bill in 2013 where food supply became women centric.
-Not only that, the National Policy for Women, 2016 ensured that food supply under Food Security Act, be monitored and controlled by women and women NGOs and during national emergencies nutritional food will be ensured to women and not men.
+One of their popular theories is discrimination in food distribution and lower nutrition of girls.
+Their complaint is that the implicit bias in parents gives less food (or less nutrition) to girl children simply for their gender.
+Hence, they demand and create awareness in their classes that boys and girls should be given an equal amount of food.
+This was one of the basis that in Food Security Bill in 2013 where food supply became women-centric.
+Not only that, the National Policy for Women, 2016 ensured that food supply under Food Security Act, be monitored and controlled by women and women NGOs and during national emergencies, nutritional food will be ensured to women and not men.

 National Nutrition Survey, 2017

-Per the survey, Indian boys have become more thin (underweight / malnourished) compared to girls.
+Per the survey, Indian boys have become thinner (underweight/malnourished) compared to girls.
 This survey revealed that in 5-9 years of age, 24% boys compared to 19% girls suffer from ‘Thinness’, in 9-14 years age group, it is 27% and 19.5% respectively while for the age group 14-17 years, this is 26 and 14.1% respectively.